himanshu64/azlist/CONTRIBUTING.md

 ## Setting up your development environment

-- Fork `https://github.com/himanshu64/dtabs` into your own GitHub account.
+- Fork `https://github.com/himanshu64/azlist` into your own GitHub account.
 If you already have a fork and moving to a new computer, make sure you update you fork.
 - If you haven't configured your machine with an SSH key that's known to github, then follow [GitHub's directions](https://help.github.com/articles/generating-ssh-keys/) to generate an SSH key.
-- Clone your forked repo on your local development machine: `git clone git@github.com:<your_name_here>/dtabs.git`
+- Clone your forked repo on your local development machine: `git clone git@github.com:<your_name_here>/azlist.git`
-- Change into the `dtabs` directory: `cd dtabs`
+- Change into the `azlist` directory: `cd azlist`
-- Add an upstream to the original repo, so that fetch from the master repository and not your clone: `git remote add upstream git@github.com:himanshu64/dtabs.git`
+- Add an upstream to the original repo, so that fetch from the master repository and not your clone: `git remote add upstream git@github.com:himanshu64/azlist.git`

 ## Running the example project

-- Change into the example directory: `cd dtabs/example`
+- Change into the example directory: `cd azlist/example`
 - Run the App: `flutter run`

 ## Contribute